A man and a woman suspected in a series of Tacoma bank robberies have been arrested

 The man, 30, and the woman, 28, were driving a stolen vehicle when they were arrested in Tacoma, according to a statement from police.

 The woman is suspected of assisting in the robbery of the O Bee Credit Union at 8002 Pacific Ave. on Dec.
-29 of last year.
+29.

 “They may be linked to more,” said police spokeswoman Wendy Haddow.
 “The investigation is ongoing.”